Atomic bombings of Hiroshima and Nagasaki: Surrender of Japan and subsequent occupation

 On 12 August, the Emperor informed the imperial family of his decision to surrender.
-One of his uncles, Prince Asaka, then asked whether the war would be continued if the kokutai could not be preserved.
+One of his uncles, Prince Asaka, asked whether the war would be continued if the kokutai could not be preserved.
 Hirohito simply replied, "Of course."
 As the Allied terms seemed to leave intact the principle of the preservation of the Throne, Hirohito recorded on 14 August his capitulation announcement which was broadcast to the Japanese nation the next day despite an attempted military coup d'état by militarists opposed to the surrender.

 In his declaration's fifth paragraph, Hirohito solely mentions the duration of the conflict; and did not explicitly mention the Soviets as a factor for surrender:

-The sixth paragraph by Hirohito specifically mentions the use of nuclear ordnance devices against Japan by the United States, from the aspect of the unprecedented damage they caused:
+The sixth paragraph by Hirohito specifically mentions the use of nuclear ordnance devices, from the aspect of the unprecedented damage they caused:

 The seventh paragraph gives the reason for the ending of hostilities against the Allies:

 In his "Rescript to the Soldiers and Sailors" delivered on 17 August, Hirohito did not refer to the atomic bombs or possible human extinction, and instead described the Soviet declaration of war as "endangering the very foundation of the Empire's existence."

+Three weeks after the bombings, Tibbets decided to visit Hiroshima with some of his team, but landed at Nagasaki instead as Hiroshima's airfield was unusable.
+They arrived before any American troops and drove into the city, which they found eerie.
+They were amazed at all the destruction from just one bomb—"It scares the hell out of you".